-Figure 4-8 Inserting a CD/DVD
+Figure 4-20 Inserting a CD/DVD

 When the disc tray is fully opened, the edge of the computer will extend slightly over the CD/DVD tray.
 Therefore, you will need to turn the CD/DVD at an angle when you place it in the disc tray.
-After seating the CD/DVD, however, make sure it lies flat, as shown in figure 4-8.
+After seating the CD/DVD, however, make sure it lies flat, as shown in figure 4-20.

 - Do not touch a laser lens and its circumference portion.
 Doing so could cause misalignment. - Prevent foreign objects from entering the drive.
-Check the surface of the disc tray, especially the area behind the front edge of the disc tray, to make sure there are no such objects before closing the drive. - 4.
+Check the surface of the disc tray, especially the area behind the front edge of the disc tray, to make sure there are no such objects before closing the drive. - Never use a cracked, deformed or repaired CD or DVD.
+Fragments from a damaged CD or DVD could cause injury. - 4.
 Press gently at the center of the CD/DVD until you feel it click into place.
 The CD/DVD should lie below the top of the spindle, flush with the spindle base.